Elizabeth Arden

-Elizabeth Arden (born Florence Nightingale Graham; December 31, 1881 – October 18, 1966) was a Canadian-American businesswoman who founded what is now Elizabeth Arden, Inc., and built a cosmetics empire in the United States.
-By 1929, she owned 150 salons in Europe and the United States.
-Her 1,000 products were being sold in 22 countries.
-She was the sole owner, and at the peak of her career, she was one of the wealthiest women in the world.
+Elizabeth Arden (December 31, 1881 – October 18, 1966), also known as Elizabeth N. Graham, was a Canadian-American businesswoman who founded what is now Elizabeth Arden, Inc., and built a cosmetics empire in the United States.

 Background

-Arden was born on New Year's Eve, 1881, on her family's farm in Woodbridge, Ontario, Canada.
+She was born Florence Nightingale Graham on her family's farm in Woodbridge, Ontario, Canada.
+She played with her birth date, but although her birth record seems to have disappeared, census records and a statutory declaration by her older brother, William Pearce Graham (1877–1959), both put the date at 1881.
 The property is currently home to the Vaughan Grove community.
-Her parents had emigrated to Canada from Cornwall, United Kingdom, in the 1870s.
-Her father, William Graham, was Scottish, and her mother, Susan (Tadd), was Cornish and had arranged for a wealthy aunt in Cornwall to pay for her children's education.
-Arden dropped out of nursing school in Toronto.
+Her parents had immigrated to Canada from Cornwall, United Kingdom, in the 1870s.
+Her father, William Graham, was Scottish; her mother, Susan (née Tadd), was Cornish and had arranged for a wealthy aunt in Cornwall to pay for her children's education.

-She then joined her elder brother in Manhattan, working briefly as a bookkeeper for the E. R. Squibb Pharmaceuticals Company.
+After dropping out of nursing school in Toronto, she joined her elder brother in Manhattan, working briefly as a bookkeeper for the E. R. Squibb pharmaceutical company.
 While there, Arden spent hours in their lab, learning about skincare.
-She then worked—again briefly—for Eleanor Adair, an early beauty culturist, as a "treatment girl".
+She then worked for Eleanor Adair, an early beauty culturist, as a "treatment girl".

-In her salons and through her marketing campaigns, Elizabeth Arden stressed teaching women how to apply makeup and pioneered such concepts as scientific formulation of cosmetics, beauty makeovers, and coordinating colors of eye, lip and facial makeup.

-Elizabeth Arden was largely responsible for establishing makeup as proper and appropriate, even necessary, for a ladylike image, when before makeup had often been associated with lower classes and prostitutes.
-She targeted middle age and plain women for whom beauty products promised a youthful, beautiful image.

 Arden was allegedly a dedicated suffragette, and there is a story that she marched for women's rights in 1912.
 It is a popular fiction that she supplied the marchers with red lipstick as a sign of solidarity, but there is little contemporary evidence supporting this.
 Women taking part in the 1912 march were advised to wear the same $7 straw hat, wear white, and to bring their children, to demonstrate their responsibility and simplicity.
 The use of cosmetics was never mentioned, which is hardly surprising: bold red lipstick still had tawdry associations with the theatre.
-Even as late as 1920 Arden herself was dismissive of "powder and rouge..so obvious in their artifice that their use was considered in questionable taste".
+Even as late as 1920 Arden herself was dismissive of "powder and rouge ... so obvious in their artifice that their use was considered in questionable taste".